David-McKenna/udpPacketManager/docs/README_CLI.md

 ### Outputs

 Multiple output ports of data can be handled by providing a *\[\[idx\]\]* in the output format name, which will then follow the same rules with respect to increments and offsets as the input files do.
-The *\[\pack\]\]* stirng will be replaced with the packet number at the start of a processing block.
-Additionally, if the CLI is set to split files, the writer will write a 4 character padded iteraiton count to replace any *\[\[iter\]\]* variables.
+The *\[\pack\]\]* string will be replaced with the packet number at the start of a processing block.
+Additionally, if the CLI is set to split files, the writer will write a 4 character padded iteration count to replace any *\[\[iter\]\]* variables.

 Other Flag Notes